umairhaider/Kattis/README.md

 # Kattis
-Solutions to some Kattis problems
+Solutions to some Kattis problems.
+All the solutions are in Java.